workplacesystems/milia/README.md

 * Rails 4.0.x adapted (changes to terms, strong_parameters, default_scope, etc)
 * Devise 3.2.x adapted
 * All the changes which version 0.3.x advised to be inserted in applications_controller.rb are now automatically loaded into ActionController by milia.
-* that includes authenticate_tenant!
+* that includes authenticate_account!
 * so if you've been using an older version of milia, you'll need to remove that stuff from applications_controller!
 * generators for easy install of basic rails/milia/devise
-* callback after successful authenticate_tenant!
+* callback after successful authenticate_account!
 * debug & info logging and trace for troubleshooting
 * improved invite_member support
 * revised README instructions